Introduction

 ).dataloaders(path, bs=64)

-• Data Splitting: We use the RandomSplitter function to allocate 20% of the data to a validation set.
-This random split, seeded for reproducibility, helps in evaluating the model’s performance on unseen data.
+RandomSplitterfunction to allocate 20% of the data to a validation set.
+This random split, seeded for reproducibility, helps in evaluating the model’s performance on unseen data. - Labelling: The

-• Labelling: The get_y function specifies how to extract the category labels.
-Here we use parent_label which gets the labels from parent directory names, where each class has its own folder.
+get_yfunction specifies how to extract the category labels.
+Here we useparent_labelwhich gets the labels from parent directory names, where each class has its own folder. - Transformations:

-• Item-level: The RandomResizedCrop transformation randomly crops the images, retaining 80% of the original image and resizing to 256x256 pixels.
-This introduces variability in the training data, ensuring the model is more robust to different sizes and orientations.
+RandomResizedCroptransformation randomly crops the images, retaining 80% of the original image and resizing to 256x256 pixels.
+This introduces variability in the training data, ensuring the model is more robust to different sizes and orientations. - Batch-level:

 Model Training